What Is an HRIS (Human Resources Information System)?

 The system also creates reports using a real-time data model.
 These reports support HR metrics, planning, and compliance checks.
 HR leaders make better decisions using reliable HR data.

-An HRIS supports essential HR functions by connecting people, data, and HR processes inside one system.
+An HRIS supports essential HR functions by connecting people, data, and HR processes inside one system, especially when paired with comprehensive human resources services and solutions.

 1. Employee Data Management